 Application: Spend a few minutes to write down a list of specific ways you can show love to other believers.
 Divide your list in to two parts.
 The first can be for “special situations” such as pregnancy, sickness, death in the family, etc. The second is for showing love to others in everyday life.
 Don’t write things that are impossible for you (for example if you live in a dorm, don’t write out “have people to my home for dinner.””
 Write down things that you are able to do if you give the effort.

 Notice that in verse 10 Paul says that they do practice it.
 Love is not just an “every now and then” thing.
 It is to be practiced.
 Parents are not supposed to love their kids sometimes or just when their kids are good.
-I’ve heard many parents tell their kids when they did something bad, “Then I don’t love you anymore.”
-(This is a thing some Asian parents do.)
+I’ve heard some parents tell their kids when they did something bad, “Then I don’t love you anymore.”
 But this is terrible.
 Parents are supposed to love their kids even when they are unlovely.
 We are to do the same toward other believers.

 3. Excel still more – This is the second time he has used this phrase in this chapter.
 The first time was in verse 1.
 Here we learn an important principle.
 Believers are to always keep growing.
 There is never a point in time in this life (and probably not the next either) that believers can say they have finished growing/learning.
 No matter how well we are doing, we can always improve.
 This phrase “excel still more” actually makes a good motto.
 Do well, but don’t be satisfied with doing well.
 Push yourself to keep doing better.